Get

 Image Credit: andres felipe Aristizabal, Pixabay

-Tortoiseshell is a tricolor pattern that features a mottled or swirled mixture of red and black or any of the diluted colors.
-There can also be some white in the colors, but the white will be in small amounts without any large areas covered.
+Tortoiseshell is a two-color pattern that features a mottled or swirled mixture of red and black or any of the diluted colors.
+There can also be some white in very small amounts, but the white will be minimal, without any large areas covered.

 While the tortoiseshell is not that rare among female cats, a male cat will require an extra X chromosome to produce this pattern, which makes finding one extremely rare.